-Asia shares, bonds buoyed as Fed seen dovish
+Asia shares, bonds underpinned as Fed seen accommodative

 Data on Friday showed U.S. manufacturing output fell for a second straight month in February and factory activity in New York state hit nearly a two-year low this month, offering further evidence of a sharp slowdown in economic growth early in the first quarter.

-A marked decline in Treasury yields has dragged on the dollar, leaving it at 111.55 yen from a top of 111.89 on Friday.
-Against a basket of currencies, the dollar was pinned at 96.583 having shed 0.7 percent last week.
+A marked decline in Treasury yields has dragged on the dollar, leaving it at 111.55 yen JPY= from a top of 111.89 on Friday.
+Against a basket of currencies, the dollar was pinned at 96.559 .DXY having shed 0.7 percent last week.

-The euro was holding at $1.1321, well up from the recent trough of $1.1174 which was hit when the European Central Bank took a dovish turn of its own.
+The euro was holding at $1.1326 EUR=, well up from the recent trough of $1.1174 which was hit when the European Central Bank took a dovish turn of its own.

-Sterling was steady at $1.3292 as markets await some clarity on where the Brexit drama was heading.
+Sterling was steady at $1.3290 GBP= as markets await some clarity on where the Brexit drama was heading.

 British Prime Minister Theresa May’s government is scrambling to get support in parliament for her Brexit deal.